azer-oss/bookmark-backup-parser/README.md

 | Pinboard | Yes | Yes |
 | JSON | ** | ** |
 | Txt  | *** | Nope |

-P.S: Netscape format is used by Google Chrome, Firefox and Safari.

 *\* Netscape formats have folders instead of tags.
 This library generates tags from the folder names hierarchically.*